dominic-source/alx-system_engineering-devops/0x00-shell_basics/README.md

-A script that print the absolute path of the current working directory
+Project 0 - script that print the absolute path of the current working directory Project 1 - display content of your current working directory